sjwilliams/scrollstory/README.md

 }
 ```

-##### Post-instantiation DOM

-In addition to object properties, ScrollStory modifies the DOM in a few ways:
+In addition to creating item objects on instantiation, ScrollStory modifies the DOM to reflect various states.

 * A class of `scrollStory` is added to the container element.
 * A class of `scrollStoryActive` is added to the container element if any item is active.
-* A class of `scrollStoryActiveItem-{itemId}` is added to the container element to reflect currently * active item.
+* A class of `scrollStoryActiveItem-{itemId}` is added to the container element to reflect currently "active" item.
 * A class of `scrollStoryItem` is added to every item element.
 * A class of `active` is added to the currently active item element.
 * A class of `inviewport` is added to item elements partially or fully in the viewport.
+* An ID attribute is added to any story item element that didn't have one.

+##### Post-instantiation DOM

 ```html
 <div id="container" class="scrollStory scrollStoryActive scrollStoryActiveItem-story0-0">